 In our random coefficients model the heterogeneity between the banks is treated as stochastic variation.
-Our model has a rich specification that permits two levels of latent variables pertaining to a fixed component across all banks and a heterogeneous random component for each bank.
-With such a specification, each bank has its own IDF with its own set of parameters to better reflect the extent of the heterogeneity across U.S. banks.
-It is possible to estimate a full random coefficients model, as specified in Equation (6), where each parameter is estimated for each bank, or a partial random coefficients model, where the set of parameters for each bank is a mix of fixed parameters across all banks and parameters that are estimated for each bank.
+Our model has a rich specification that permits two levels of latent variables pertaining to a fixed component across all banks and a heterogenous random component for each bank.
+With such a specification each bank has its own IDF with its own set of parameters to better reflect the extent of the heterogeneity across U.S. banks.
+It is possible to estimate a full random coefficients model, as specified in Eq.
+6, where each parameter is estimated for each bank, or a partial random coefficients model, where the set of parameters for each bank is a mix of fixed parameters across all banks and parameters that are estimated for each bank.
 When using very large data sets to estimate models with a quite a large number of variables, as is the case in this paper, it is more practical to estimate a partial random coefficients model, otherwise estimation time becomes infeasible.
-As we are interested in deposit type substitution/ complementarity, we therefore estimate an IDF for each bank with a set of random slopes for the first-order deposit types, $\xi_i$ , to reflect the heterogeneity in the banks' technologies. $\xi_i \subset \kappa_i$ as $\kappa_i$ also contains fixed parameter estimates for non-deposit inputs. $\xi_i$ is distributed according to the following (K - L) variate normal distribution, where K is the total number of inputs and L is the number of non-deposit inputs:
+As we are interested in deposit type substitution/complementarity, we therefore estimate an IDF for each bank with a set of random slopes for the first order deposit types, ξ_i , to reflect the heterogeneity in the banks' technologies. $\xi_i \subset \kappa_i$ as κ_i also contains fixed parameter estimates for non-deposit inputs. ξ_i is distributed according to the following (K - L) variate normal distribution, where K is the total number of inputs and L is the number of non-deposit inputs:

-$$\xi_i \sim N(\bar{\xi}, \Omega), \ i = 1, ..., N.$$ (7)
+$$\xi_i \sim N(\overline{\xi}, \Omega), \quad i = 1, \dots, N. \tag{7}$$

-In Equation (7) $\bar{\xi}$ is the $((K-L)\times 1)$ vector of parameter means and $\Omega$ is the $((K-L)\times (K-L))$ positive definite covariance matrix.
-The model assumes that $(\xi_i|\bar{\xi},\Omega)$ and $\varepsilon{it}$ are i.i.d.
-In the empirical analysis, we provide further justification for limiting the random coefficients modelling to the first-order deposit types.
-Note that we only touch on the approach to the random coefficients modelling here as it is a standard approach.
-For a more detailed discussion of random coefficients modelling see, among others, Cuthbertson, Hall, and Taylor (1992).
+In Eq.
+7 $\overline{\xi}$ is the $((K - L) \times 1)$ vector of parameter means and Ω is the $((K - L) \times (K - L))$ positive definite covariance matrix.
+The model assumes that $(\xi_i | \overline{\xi}, \Omega)$ and ε{it} are i.i.d.
+In the empirical analysis we provide further justification for limiting the random coefficients modeling to the first order deposit types.
+Note that we only touch on the approach to the random coefficients modeling here as it is a standard approach.
+For a more detailed discussion of random coefficients modeling see, among others, Cuthbertson et al. (1992).